platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

    }
    ```

-What you do next depends on the version of Yarn and Node.js you want.
+What you do next depends on the versions of Yarn and Node.js you want.

 {{< codetabs >}}